hoge1e3/dynamic-text-range/README.md

 - toString()
    - returns the content string
 - replace(to:string)
-   - Replace content string of this Range with `to`
+   - Replace content string of this Range with `to`.
+This also changes the content of belonging Buffer
    - If length of `to` is changed from current content string, the index(start and end) of other Range belonging to same buffer will be adjusted.